Smart rats sniffing out Cambodia’s vast mine fields

 Unlike standard mine detectors, the super-sniffers pick up only TNT and not other metal objects.
 And unlike wage-earning humans, the rats work for peanuts — and their other favorite, bananas.

 Theap Bunthourn, operations coordinator for the 34-member team, cited other advantages of using rats: They are cheaper to acquire and train than mine-sniffing dogs and easier to transport.
-Rats, averaging 1 kilogram (2.2 pounds), are also too light to detonate a pressure-activated mine.
-Dogs avoid that danger by staying a few feet away from the explosives they detect.
+Rats, averaging 1 kilogram (2.2 pounds), are also too light to detonate a pressure-activated mine, though dogs avoid that danger by staying a few feet away from the explosives they detect.

 Each rat can clear an area of 200 square meters (2,150 square feet) in 20 minutes, something a technician with a mine detector would take 1 to 4 days to complete.
 Their sense of smell is so keen that in Africa they are also used to detect tuberculosis in human sputum samples at a rate much faster than the standard laboratory method.